Zeeium/energy-simulation-optimization/README.md

 ## License

 This project uses Gurobi optimization which requires a license for commercial use.
 Academic licenses are available for free.
+- To avoid licensing issues, we are using a greedy algo.
+Since this project goes thru many hoops (Vercel etc) using a greedy algo was the best option.

 ## Contributing